 Vallarta Plus offers daily first-class bus service to and from Guadalajara (about 5 hours).
 Elite travels the route as well, and also offers service north to Tepic, Mazatlán, Mexicali and Tijuana and south to Manzanillo, Zihuatanejo, Acapulco and Puerto Escondido.
 Some buses require transfers or stop along the way, while others do not; the ticketing agent will be able to clarify routes and answer questions.
 ETN (Enlaces Terrestres Nacionales) offers “executive-class” service to Mexico City, Guadalajara and Manzanillo.

-Visiting By Cruise ShipPuerto Vallarta is a port of call for the Carnival, Celebrity, Holland-America, Norwegian and Princess cruise lines, most arriving from Los Angeles during the peak tourist season.
+Visiting By Cruise ShipPuerto Vallarta is a port of call for the Carnival, Celebrity, Holland-America, Norwegian, Princess and Royal Caribbean cruise lines, most arriving from Los Angeles during the peak tourist season.
 Ships dock at the Maritime Terminal at the Marina Vallarta complex, about 3 miles north of downtown.
 Across the street from the terminal are shops, snack bars and guided tour kiosks.
 Taxis congregate around the terminal area; a ride downtown is negotiable but generally runs about $8 (U.S.).

 City LayoutNorth of the Río Cuale the primary thoroughfare is Mex.
 200. Officially called Avenida Francisco Medina Ascencio, it changes names several times.
 The stretch of busy four-lane highway heading south from the airport and running behind the beachfront Hotel Zone is also known as the Carretera Aeropuerto (Airport Highway).
 South of the Hotel Zone, the road narrows and becomes Avenida México and then Paseo Díaz Ordáz as it runs along the waterfront.